chunlinyao/vscode-imart-debug/sampleWorkspace/readme.md

-# VS Code Mock Debug
+# VS Code Imart Debug

-Mock Debug allows to "debug" markdown files (like this).
+Imart Debug allows to "debug" markdown files (like this).
 The text of the markdown is considered the "program to debug" and certain keywords trigger specific functionality (Yes, this language is not "Turing Complete" :-)

 ## Running or Debugging